Transfer of Credit to South Texas College

 College Success covers strategies for learning and success and examine factors that underlie learning, success, and personal development in higher education.
 Topics covered include information processing, memory, strategic learning, self-regulation, goal setting, motivation, educational and career planning, and learning lifestyles.
 Techniques of study such as time management, listening and note taking, text marking, library and research skills, preparing for examinations, and utilizing learning resources are covered.
 This course develops students’ academic skills that apply to all disciplines.

-The following students are required to take a College Success Course (EDCS 0101 Educational College Success, PSYC 1300 Learning Framework, EDUC 1300 Learning Framework, CSFH 0101 College Success for Healthcare) during their first semester until they pass the College Success course with a “C” or better.
+The following students are advised to take a College Success Course (PSYC 1300 Learning Framework, EDUC 1300 Learning Framework, CSFH 0101 College Success for Healthcare) during their first semester until they pass the College Success course with a “C” or better.

-- Students who are enrolled in an Associate degree and have not met the college-level Placement Standard in reading, writing, or mathematics (See Academic and Developmental Placement Scores table.)
+- Students who are enrolled in an Associate degree and have not met the college-level Placement Standard in integrated reading and writing, or mathematics the Texas Success Initiative (TSI) (See Academic and Developmental Placement Scores table).

 - Students, including transfer students, who have not taken a college success class and whose cumulative grade point average is below 2.0, or who are on academic probation.